gramineproject/gramine/CONTRIBUTING.rst

 LTP
 ^^^
-Graphene passes a |nbsp| subset of the LTP tests.
+Gramine passes a |nbsp| subset of the LTP tests.
 New changes should not break currently passing LTP tests (and, ideally, might add new passing tests).
 LTP is currently only supported on the Linux PAL.